 Low Appetite: To increase appetite mix equal parts of ginger juice with lemon juice and rock salt, and take just before meals.

-Sore Throat: For sore throat and laryngitis chew a fresh piece of ginger few times a day.
+Sore Throat: For sore throat and laryngitis chew a fresh piece of ginger few

 Morning Sickness and Vomiting: Take equal parts of ginger juice along with onion juice relieve nausea and vomiting in pregnant women.